By Varda Meyers Epstein

 According to Liberman, the study offers us intriguing information on how babies reason when sizing up those in their social spheres.
 Babies are watching and making inferences about the social interactions they see.
 “Our data suggests that even with relatively little experience, and typically no explicit training or instruction; infants are already monitoring their surroundings and picking up on cues that may be important for thinking about other people’s relationships,” said Liberman.
 “Our work opens many interesting and new questions about how infants understand and navigate their social world.

 “We are also interested in how food may provide particularly informative social information.
-So, future studies will also ask about [how] infants and children use people’s likes and dislikes about foods to make other kinds of predictions about the social world.”
+So, future studies will also ask about

 As for marital spats in front of the little one, parents may want to consider the fact that a disagreement may not be something to hide from baby—as long as baby gets to witness the quarrel’s resolution.
 This is an important lesson for baby: it’s okay for people to disagree.
 Adults can discuss issues while maintaining tolerance and respect for the opposite viewpoint and without screaming and verbal abuse.